johannehouweling/ro-crate-mcp-server/README.md

 Overview
 --------
-This project implements a small MCP (Model Context Protocol) server that indexes RO-Crate zip archives by reading the embedded JSON-LD metadata file (typically named `ro-crate-metadata.jsonld` or `ro-crate.json`) without unpacking the entire archive.
+This project implements a small MCP (Model Context Protocol) server that indexes RO-Crate zip archives by reading the embedded JSON-LD metadata file (typically named `ro-crate-metadata.json` or `ro-crate.json`) without unpacking the entire archive.
 The server exposes a FastAPI-based HTTP API to list, search, and fetch crate metadata.

 Quickstart
 ----------